tdrk1980/pyxldrv/README.md

 ## DebugView for Windows

-For debugging vxlapi.pyd, [DebugView for Windows](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) can be used.
+For debugging vxlapi.pyx, [DebugView for Windows](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) can be used.
 Because DebugView for Windows shows native side(vxlapi.dll) function's status, "debug print" can be reduced.

 See XL Driver Library - Description.pdf